thecml/kubernetes-on-arm/README.md

 # Change to that directory
 cd kubernetes-on-arm

-# Use latest stable version if you want
+# Switch to specific version if you want.
+Optional.
+Latest is always default.
-git checkout v0.5.6
+# git checkout v0.5.6

 # Get some help text about supported options
 sdcard/write.sh